 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

 What treatment is available?
-Lifestyle changes, non-prescription, and prescription remedies can all provide relief from menopause-related body changes.
+Lifestyle changes, non-prescription and prescription remedies can all provide relief from menopause related body changes.
 To learn more about hormone therapy, check out our NetWellness feature, Menopause and Hormone Replacement Therapy.

 A woman should discuss her individual symptoms and concerns with her doctor to determine the treatment which best fits her needs.